omidbachari/reference/relational-data.md

 data element

-thinking behind data management - pg 4 of relational data modeling
+thinking behind data management - (pg 4 of relational data modeling)

 ## What is a data model?

 conceptual, logical, physical data models

-as is vs to be
+as-is vs to-be

 data element cycle

-why do it pg 13
+why create a model - (pg 13)

 ## Why relational data modeling?

 Heirarchy, network, relational

-properties of relational databases pg 30
+properties of relational databases - (pg 30)

 primary key, foreign key, migrating

-objectives pg 35 and advantages pg 39
+objectives (pg 35) and advantages (pg 39) of relational data modeling

-selected rules of the 12 rules 36 - 39
+selected rules of the 12 rules of relational data management - (pg 36 - 39)

 ## How does it work mathematically?

 requires some basic knowledge of set notation

-f E.F.
-Codd's relational model of data in 1970
+watershed article - E.F.
+Codd's relational model of data in 1970 while at IBM

+Five primitive operators of Codd's algebra are:
++ the selection
++ the projection
-Five primitive operators of Codd's algebra are the selection, the projection, the Cartesian product (also called the cross product or cross join), the set union, and the set difference. (wikipedia)
++ the Cartesian product (also called the cross product or cross join)

-rename
++ the set union
++ the set difference

+renames

 joins of all kinds